juacas/moodle-mod_listgrades/README.md

 - v1.0.6 Custom fields suport fixed.
 - v1.0.7 Fix error in settings when compact logo is not defined.
 - v1.0.8 Fix bug #8.
 Error when deleting course.
+- v1.0.9 Fix bug #9.
+Error when restoring a course with listgrades activities.
+- v1.0.10 Fix bug #10.
+Error when restoring a course with listgrades activities in Moodle 4.5.